HL7/davinci-ra/input/pagecontent/guidance.md

 |MeasureReport|Risk Adjustment Coding Gap Report Profile|[Risk Adjustment Coding Gap Report]|
 |Measure|Risk Adjustment Model Measure Profile|[Risk Adjustment Model Measure]|

-### Risk Adjustment Coding Gaps Reporting

-Figure 3-1 is an example risk adjustment coding gap report.
-The Client calls the [$report] operation for patient Eve Everywoman (subject) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (periodStart and periodEnd).
-The Server receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the periodStart and periodEnd dates provided in the [$report] operation.
-This report was created by the backend risk adjustment engine on October 18th, 2021 using the risk adjustment model CMS-HCC V24.
-As shown in this example report, Eve Everywoman has five Hierarchical Condition Categories (HCC) and of which three conditions are historic diagnoses and two are suspected diagnoses.
-For example, one of the historic diagnoses is HCC 18, Diabetes with no Complications.
-This coding gap shows as closed and the evidence status was last updated on April 1, 2021.
-The supporting evidence shows the clinical data that was used to close the coding gap HCC 18.

-{% include img-portrait.html img="report-risk-adjustment.png" caption = "Figure 3-1 Example Risk Adjustment Coding Gap Report" %}

 Figure 3-2 provides a graphical view of how these resources are related to the report above.
 The main resource is the [Risk Adjustment Coding Gap Report Profile].
 This profile first references a [Risk Adjustment Model Measure Profile] which is how we indicate which risk model the report is based on.
-The Patient(US Core Patient) as well as the Organization(US Core Organization) that generated the Risk Adjustment Coding Gap Report are referenced.
+The Patient [USCore Patient](http://hl7.org/fhir/us/core/StructureDefinition-us-core-patient.html) as well as the Organization(US Core Organization) that generated the Risk Adjustment Coding Gap Report are referenced.

 Each Hierarchical Condition Code is represented by a Group within the report.
 You will notice that each Group has supporting evidence of the Encounter.
 Additionally, you will see resources on the right of the report that support the specific HCC code.